determined-ai/determined/webui/react/src/e2e/README.md

 5. To run the tests: `PW_SERVER_ADDRESS="http://localhost:3001"  PW_USER_NAME="admin" PW_PASSWORD="" npm run e2e --prefix webui/react`
    - Provice `-- -p=firefox` to choose one browser to run on.
 Full list of projects located in [playwright config](/webui/react/playwright.config.ts).

+## Mocking with MounteBank

+### Recording request from remote servers
+You can mock to a remote backend like `https://netlify.determined.ai/dynamic/http/0.0.0.0:8080` if necessary but there are some caveats.
+MounteBank can not handle any path elements in the `to` proxy field.
+So, you can only include `https://netlify.determined.ai` in the `to` field.
+Then you can set `DET_WEBPACK_PROXY_URL="http://localhost:4545/dynamic/http/52.89.73.17:8080"` and use the `predicate-generator.js` to strip thse extra path fields from the path and `match` the path rather than using equals.

 ## CI

 CI is setup as `test-e2e-react` in `.circleci/config.yml`.